Laos Travel FAQ

 3. A stroller and some familiar items are helpful for travel with children

 Bring their favorite snacks and toys.
 Also, remember to pack some medical supplies like medicine and bandages.
+A stroller is highly useful for transporting children and other items, like drinks or packages.

 4. Limit transfers as much as possible